Danielsio/Dice-Game/README.md

 # DIce-Game

-refresh site to reveal the winner !!
+Refresh site to reveal the winner !!